Forthcoming Events at Christchurch and locally

 On the day we shall need some help with shepherding people around the premises and making sure they are aware of the timing of demonstrations etc. There will be light refreshments available throughout the day, another opportunity to show your talent by baking a cake.
 Put the date in your diary and tell your friends!

 Advance Notice that the Lent Bible Study Sessions will be held in our Centenary House on Thursday 13th March, Wednesday 19th March and Tuesday 25th March.
 Each session begins at 10.30 am and ends at 12.00 noon and they will be led by Rev. Ian Pruden.

 Bringing the Bible into our Twenty-first Century

-We begin again in January and we are going to look at Paul’s first letter to Timothy and that has 6 chapters.
+We began again in January and we are looking at Paul’s first letter to Timothy and that has 6 chapters.
 As before the leader will introduce the chapter and then we shall consider as a group what it says to each of us.
-The next meeting will be held on Friday 10th January at 7.30pm to 9.30pm and will be led by Barry Turnwell.
-For details of the locations, please contact a Steward.
-Come and join us, you will be welcome.
+The dates and intended venues are listed here:

 Winchelsea Chapel News & Events

 We had a wonderful Christmas celebration led by Keith Miller and the circuit Worship Leaders, and in January it was a delight to welcome the folk from the Parish Church as we celebrated the Octave of Prayer for Christian Unity.